MicrosoftDocs/learn/learn-pr/azure/azure-sql-performance/includes/5-exercise-monitor-troubleshoot-performance.md

     This database is not large so the query to retrieve customer and their associated sales information ordered by customers with the most sales shouldn't generate a large result set.
 It is possible to tune this query by reducing the number of columns from the result set but these are needed for demonstration purposes of this exercise.

-1. From a powershell command prompt, change to the directory for this exercise:
+1. From a PowerShell command prompt, change to the directory for this exercise:

     ```powershell
     cd <base directory>\04-Performance\monitor_and_scale